 Each Department Chair must teach one 3-credit hour course at no additional compensation, per the Department Chair Policy, Chapter 2, Sect 2.5.13, pp 18-20.
 This is for both undergraduate and graduate level courses.
 Chairs who teach a second course during the summer session will be compensated at the adjunct rate for that course.

-In case the class of thadministrative
+In case the class of the chair is cancelled, the chair will continue to receive the one-ninth of the basic salary compensation for the administrative duties.

+Program Coordinator Summer Administrative Duties

+In cases where program coordinators are assigned administrative work or special projects at the request of the Vice Chancellor of Academic Affairs during the summer term, the coordinator shall continue to receive the one-ninth of the basic salary compensation for these administrative responsibilities, regardless of course cancellation.

 Library Faculty